deeztek/Hermes-Secure-Email-Gateway/README.md

 - Custom message rules, score overrides, custom file expressions/extensions/rules
 - Quarantine, queue management, train as spam/ham, download messages
 - **Full email archiving**: every processed message is archived, not only blocked mail.
 Clean deliveries, spam, banned attachments, and infected mail are each written to their own store.
 Searchable by date range, sender, recipient, subject, score, and verdict
 - **Self-service recovery**: recipients search Message History and release messages back to their own mailbox from the per-mailbox portal, without administrator involvement.
 Administrators see the whole system record and can release on any user's behalf; release always delivers to the original recipient, so it cannot be used to redirect another user's mail.
-Retention is set by policy, not by a fixed window
+History depth is a function of allocated archive storage: there is no retention setting to configure, and the oldest messages are pruned automatically once the archive disk crosses its capacity threshold

 ### Encryption and authentication (Community)